 The Powerwall comes with a wall mounting bracket and the installation guide states that the bottom of the Powerwall must be no more than 1.5m from the ground.

-My plan is to fix two vertically mounted, (2.6m × 40mm ×6mm) steel bars that run from the concrete floor to the ceiling.
-These will distribute most of the weight down to the floor and allow multiple 8mm fixing points into the wall (with 50cm spacing).
-The mounting bracket can then be bolted to these steel bars using 10mm bolts.
-I will paint these bars white, to match the wall.
-I've bought this steel now and paid just £15 for it.
-I'm using R-KEM11 Polyester resin to fix the 130mm long × 10mm studs into the blocks.
+I fixed two vertically mounted (2.6m × 40mm ×6mm) steel bars to the wall.
+These run from the concrete floor to the ceiling and distribute most of the weight down to the floor and allow multiple 8mm fixing points into the wall (with 50cm spacing).
+The mounting bracket was then be bolted to the steel bars using 10mm bolts.
+I also painted the bars white to match the wall.
+I bought the steel for £15 and used R-KEM11 Polyester resin to fix the 130mm long × 10mm studs into the blocks.

 The Tesla Powerwall and Backup Gateway can be configured, managed and monitored using the iOS app and Tesla provide an app overview.